 Fitbit Luxe vs. Charge 4: Form or function?

 Two options to consider are the Fitbit Luxe and Fitbit Charge 4.
 These fitness trackers might come from the same company, but some key differences will likely determine your final decision.
-If style is your main concern and you can live without a few key features, you might prefer the Luxe.
+If style is your main concern and you can live without a few essential features, you might prefer the Luxe.
 Those who don't want to leave any features on the table should choose the Fitbit Charge 4 as it's packed with perks.

 The Fitbit Luxe is geared toward fashion lovers